Zijian-Lee/zijian-lee.github.io/_pages/about.md

 ## Selected Technical Reviewer:
 - IEEE Transactions on Mobile Computing
+- IEEE Transactions on Audio, Speech and Language Processing
 - IEEE Transactions on Systems, Man and Cybernetics: Systems
 - IEEE Transactions on Computational Social Systems
 - IEEE Transactions on Intelligent Vehicles